 - American Edge is located in Minnesota.
 They take phone orders only, so you will need to call with your information.
 The company does allow returns in certain situations.

 - Collector's Firearms carries a variety of antique knives, including Bowie and military.

 - Southern Antique specializes in antique Bowie knives.

 These are wild science fiction and fantasy edged weapons of medieval or futuristic inspiration.
 Although having amazing shapes and blade configurations, they are not always the most practical or functional weapons.

 - Excaliber Brothers sells a variety of fantasy knives and blades and offers free ground shipping on orders over $199.00.

 - Swords, Knives, and Daggers offers the fantasy enthusiast hundreds of styles of blades.

-- Bladeplay has hundreds of fantasy knives.
+- Smokey Mountain Knife Works has hundreds of fantasy knives.
 They accept returns within ten days but be sure to read and understand the return policy on site.